-To graduate with a major, YOU MUST complete the required units of study from the offerings identified on district templates (usually four units) to make these decisions. and access to career resources.
+To graduate with a major, YOU MUST complete the required units of study from the offerings identified on district templates (usually four units) to make these decisions.

-• Your teachers and parents being involved throughout this process is vital.
+Your teachers and • parents being involved throughout this process is vital.

-In 9th grade

-- Students choose a cluster of study and majors to explore. - Students declare a major, focusing their elective choices in a particular area. - Students review and update their IGP developed in the eighth grade. - Students begin to explore postsecondary opportunities.
+Students choose a cluster of study and majors to explore.

+Students declare a major, focusing their elective choices in a particular area.

-♦ In 10th grade
+Students review and update ۲ their IGP developed in the eighth grade.

+Students begin to explore post-secondary opportunities.

-- Students declare a major if they have not done so in the 9th grade. - Students have the opportunity to participate in extended learning opportunities. - Students review and update their IGP.
+Students declare a major if they have not done so in the ninth grade.

+Students have the opportunity to participate in extended learning opportunities.

+Students review and update their IGP.